 Light and airy buckwheat crepes are topped with sweet strawberries and a dollop of coconut cream or yogurt.
 This dessert is sure to put a smile on anyone’s face, but it is a real find for those working to manage candida overgrowth.

-Once they experience life “on the other side of Candida”, people are usually willing to stick to the diet for a more extended period of time.
-While restrictive, it can also be a delicious way to eat as you will discover if get a chance to try these crepes.
+Once you experience life “on the other side of Candida”, it becomes much easier to stick to the diet for a more extended period of time.
+While a Candida cleanse can seem restrictive at first, it can also be a delicious way to fuel your body and discover new and delicious recipes, like these crepes!
 Bon appétit!

 Buckwheat Dessert Crepes with Strawberries and Cream

 - 2 tablespoons coconut oil for the batter + a little for cooking the crepes

 - ½ teaspoon stevia (optional, this is a good brand)

 - strawberries and coconut cream or yogurt for serving

 - Blend the ingredients (except for the strawberries and cream) in a blender until well mixed.